Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 Thanks to its adaptable refresh rate of between 60-120Hz and its 480Hz touch sampling rate, the Poco X6 Pro is an ideal smartphone for gaming.
 In fact, the touch sampling rate can even be boosted to an impressive 2160HZ, using the phone’s built-in Game Turbo mode.

-The X6 Pro is also one of the first phones that have shipped with Xiamoi’s new operating system, but if you’ve recently used a Xiaomi or Poco device then you shouldn’t expect too much of a change.
+The X6 Pro is also one of the first phones that have shipped with Xiaomi’s new operating system, but if you’ve recently used a Xiaomi or Poco device then you shouldn’t expect too much of a change.

 Reviewer: Luke Baker